mong/qmongjs/readme.md

 The build is minified and the filenames include the hashes.<br />

+### `npm test`

+Launches the test runner in the interactive watch mode.

 ## Ethics
-Please note that the 'qmongr' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the 'qmongjs' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
   By contributing to this project, you agree to abide by its terms.